cole-cochran/Cactus-Social/README.md

 # Original Idea
 <!-- figma 1 -->
 ![figma model large](figma_1.PNG)
-The idea was to build out the pages and components in figma as well as work on logo and front end design
+*The idea was to build out the pages and components in figma as well as work on logo and front end design*
 <!-- figma 2 -->
 ![figma model pages](figma_2.PNG)
-Examples of sign up, login, error pages, and dashboard
+*Examples of sign up, login, error pages, and dashboard*

+# Ideas for future development:
+- friend requests
+- allow users to only see threads they are a part of
+- privatized thread creation
+- add event functionality

+# Feedback
+Have additional ideas for improving this site?
+Please first discuss the change you wish to make via email with the owners of this repository.
+Email addresses can be found on the contributor's gitHub pages (links above).